 Bachelor of Science in Chemical and Biomolecular Engineering

-The Bachelor of Science in Chemical and Biomolecular Engineering provides the basics of biomolecular engineering but allows flexibility for the student to pursue other areas of chemical engineering such as microelectronics, materials, and environmental engineering.
+The Bachelor of Science in Chemical and Biomolecular Engineering provides a strong foundation in chemical and biomolecular engineering and offers students the opportunity to pursue advanced elective courses in more specialized areas, such as bioprocess engineering, polymers, microelectronics, sustainability, process systems engineering and environmental engineering.

 The curriculum offers two specialization options.
 The Biotechnology Option is for students who wish to focus their education on the biomolecular aspects of chemical and biomolecular engineering.
 This option includes the core chemical engineering courses, specialized biomolecular engineering courses, biochemistry, and engineering electives focused in the biotechnology area.
 The Standard Option provides the basics of biomolecular engineering but allows much more flexibility for the student to pursue other areas of chemical engineering.
 Special opportunities exist for students wishing to pursue minors or certificates in fields of particular interest, and students are encouraged to explore the frontiers of knowledge through involvement in faculty-directed research.